Skip to main content

 How Adjustments Flow into Payroll Runs

-Adjustments integrate with your payroll workflow at two points:
+Adjustments come into your payroll workflow at two points:

 info